 The 2014 Budget Act contained this legislative solution and on June 24, 2014, the Governor signed AB 1469, a comprehensive funding solution intended to eliminate the current CalSTRS unfunded liability on the DB Program by 2046.
-The plan will start modestly in fiscal year 2014-15 to provide state, schools, and teachers sufficient time to prepare for future increases in contributions.
-The plan directs an estimated \$276 million (\$59.1 million from the state's General Fund) in additional contributions to the DB Program from all three entities in fiscal year 2014-15.
+The plan started modestly in fiscal year 2014-15, providing state, schools, and teachers sufficient time to prepare for future increases in contributions.
+The 2015-16 Governor's Budget directs an estimated \$1.414 billion (\$371 million from the state's General Fund) in additional contributions to the DB Program from all three entities.